asanka-code/DFRWS-APAC-23-EM-Workshop/README.md

 If you are physically attending the workshop in Singapore, there will plenty of USB sticks available to copy the dataset to your computer.

 #### Option 2:
+Download the dataset from the following URL and uncompress it.
-URL to the dataset in ASEADOS server.
+URL to the dataset: https://aseados.ucd.ie/datasets/EMSCA/em-dataset.h5.gz

 See you at the workshop!